pivotal/docs-tap/vscode-extension/troubleshooting.hbs.md

 ### Symptom

-When an application is applied from VSCode it restarts frequently.
+When an application is applied from VS Code it restarts frequently.

 ### Cause

-Application or environment behaviors triggering the application to restart on a periodic basis.
+An application or environment behavior is triggering the application to restart.

-Observed trigger behaviors:
+Observed trigger behaviors include:

-- The application itself writing logs to the filesystem into the application directory that live update is watching
+- The application itself writing logs to the file system in the application directory that Live Update is watching
-- In their IDE configuration the user has autosave settings tuned to very high frequencies
+- Autosave being set to a very high frequency in the IDE configuration

 ### Solution

-The solution depends on the trigger but can be generically described as preventing the trigger behaviors.
-For example, 12-factor applications should not be writing to filesystem.
-Developers usually do not require very high frequency autosaves.
-Once every few minutes if sufficent.
+Prevent the trigger behavior.
+Example solutions include:

+- Prevent 12-factor applications from writing to the file system.
+- Reduce the autosave frequency to once every few minutes.